AI @ General Motors

 2022 Q2

-GM partnered with Untether AI to develop autonomous vehicle perception systems using at-memory computation technology, advancing AI in self-driving capabilities.
+GM partners with Untether AI to develop next-generation autonomous vehicle perception systems using innovative at-memory compute technology.

 2022 Q1: no updates